Looking for a comfortable online mattress?

 The two newer models are a bit further from the middle-of-the-road feel beloved by Casper customers.
 But they are still comfortable for many people.

-The Casper Wave is the luxury one.
-It’s noticeably softer than the other two with a plush medium feel.
+The Casper Wave Hybrid is the luxury one.
+It’s noticeably softer with a plush medium feel.
 Get the Wave if you want to sink into the mattress.
 It’s especially comfortable for side sleepers.

 Purple Firmness Options

 The Purple mattress is designed to adapt to each sleeper.
 Depending on your weight and sleeping position, you may perceive it to be slightly soft or slightly firm.